Hcnc100/Archipelago-technical-test/README.md

 ### Set

-This set is a data structure that no grannted elememts repetable, this is util when create all Island, that the problem no say that no there elements repetable
+This set is a data structure that does not allow repeatable elements, this is useful when all the islands are created, the problem does not say that there are no repeated elements

 ```kotlin
  fun calculateListIslands(